conduktor/conduktor-gateway-demos/multi-tenant/Readme.md

 * A Kafka Client container (this provides nothing more than a place to run kafka client commands)

 ### Step 2: Review the platform configuration
+For the later part of our demo we discuss how our Conduktor Console was connected to Gateway.

 `platform-config.yaml` defines 3 clusters: